cocos/cocos-docs/en/advanced-topics/jsb-sebind.md

       superUser.constructor<sebind::ThisObject, const std::string &>() // JS: new SuperUser("Jone")

 ```

+> Common functions are not supported here for now.

 When calling the corresponding constructor in JS, all `sebind::ThisObject` parameters should be ignored.

 ![sebind::ThisObject](./sebind/thisobject_placeholder.PNG)